Perceptive Locomotion through Whole-Body MPC and Optimal Region Selection: Motion Generation

 \section{Motion Generation}

-Given the current state of the robot (6D position and velocity), the next contact sequence and the end-effector trajectories, our \textit{Whole-Body MPC} (WB-MPC) and \textit{Ricatti gain controller} elements (Fig.~\ref{fig::archi_overview} - red and violet) generates the motion of the legged robot.
-The WB-MPC optimises a trajectory at \SI{50}{\hertz} and the Ricatti gain controller applies it at \SI{400}{\hertz}.
+Given the current state of the robot (6D position and velocity), the next contact sequence and the end-effector trajectories, our \textit{Whole-Body MPC} (WB-MPC) and \textit{Riccati gain controller} elements (Fig.~\ref{fig::archi_overview} - red and violet) generates the motion of the legged robot.
+The WB-MPC optimises a trajectory at \SI{50}{\hertz} and the Riccati gain controller applies it at \SI{400}{\hertz}.